Different types of components have different responsibilities

 Pattern 3: Functional CSS

-The easier it is to encapsulate components in the view layer, the less we need to worry about defining a view-aware interface via the CSS.
-Instead, CSS is only aware of design.
-If we take design constructs and break them into their purest pieces, we’re left with another extreme: functional (or immutable) CSS.
+The easier it is to encapsulate components in the view layer, the less we need to worry about defining a set of comprehensive UI components up front.
+Instead, CSS is only aware of low-level design primitives.
+If we take design constructs and break them into their purest pieces, we’re left with an extreme: functional (or immutable) CSS.
 An example library implementing this concept is Basscss.

 I personally stop short of this point, but I understand its appeal.
-After all, CSS that is entirely predictable never needs to be changed at all.
-All of the necessary abstractions to decouple design for each type of component exist within component views.
+After all, CSS that is entirely predictable never needs to be changed.
+All we change is how a component’s HTML consumes a set of unchanging primitives.